Orbit-Finite-Dimensional Vector Spaces and Weighted Register Automata: Vector spaces with atoms

 The above example shows that $\forms \atoms$ is orbit-finitely spanned.
 This is true for every orbit-finite set, not just $\atoms$:

 \begin{theorem} Assume the equality or the ordered atoms.
-If $Q$ is an orbit-finite set, then $\forms Q$ is orbit-finitely spanned. \end{theorem} \begin{proof} To simplify notation, we assume that $Q$ is equivariant; this implies the general case anyway, because every orbit-finite set is contained in some equivariant orbit-finite set.
-Furthermore, it is safe to assume that $Q$ is a single-orbit set.
+If $Q$ is an orbit-finite set, then $\forms Q$ is orbit-finitely spanned. \end{theorem} \begin{proof} To simplify notation, we assume that $Q$ is equivariant.
+By Theorem~\ref{thm:orbit-finitely-spanned-closure} this implies the general case anyway, because every orbit-finite set $Q$ is contained in some equivariant orbit-finite set $\bar{Q}$, hence $\forms Q$ is a subspace of $\forms {\bar{Q}}$.
+Furthermore, for the same reasons, it is safe to assume that $Q$ is a single-orbit set.

 We need to exhibit an orbit-finite set $\Phi$ of finitely supported functions, so that every finitely supported function $f:Q\to\field$ is a linear combination of functions from $\Phi$.
 It is enough to show this for the case where $f$ is the characteristic function of a finitely supported set $R\subseteq Q$, since such characteristic functions are easily seen to span the space of all finitely supported functions.
 So consider such a set $R$, supported by some tuple $\bar a$ of atoms. $R$ is then a disjoint union of $\bar a$-orbits, and it is enough to consider the case where $R$ is a single $\bar a$-orbit.